mohit2708/study1/python/python/1_python/Iterable_Iterators.md

 ### **Ques.
 What is an Iterable?**
-* Lists, tuples, dictionaries, Strings, and sets are all iterable objects.
+* Lists, tuples, dictionaries, Strings, and sets are all **iterable objects**.
 They are iterable containers which you can get an iterator from.
 * An Iterable is an object that implements the __iter__() method and returns an iterator object or an object that implements __getitem__() method (and should raise an IndexError when indices are exhausted).

 ### What is Iterators?